 In particular, I'd like to show you this video which was created for our Eclipse Kit project and featuring Innu astrophysicist Laurie Rousseau-Nepton.
 This video was a collaboration with the Canada-France-Hawaii Telescope, where Laurie works, and the Dunlap Institute.
 It's available with many subtitles (Oji-Cree shown here).

 I wish you all clear skies on Thursday morning to observe the eclipse!
-I invite you to share your experience in the Padlet.

 WHAT IS ASTRONOMY?